 From having a basic knowledge of neurochemistry to mastering the effective use of statistics, the skill set of today’s physician is more expansive than ever.
-Now you can add writing to that list, according to Louise Aronson, M.D., M.F.A., who spoke at the eleventh annual Writers’ Workshop medical grand rounds.
+Now you can add writing to that list, according to Louise Aronson, M.D., M.F.A., who spoke at the eleventh annual Writers’ Workshop medical grand rounds on January 30.
 The title of her talk was “Public Medical Communication: An Emerging Skill Set for 21st–Century Health Professionals.”

 “You don’t have to write like Chekhov,” she said.
 “You just have to write competently, and you got into medical school, so we know you can do that.”
 Aronson, an associate professor of medicine at the University of California, San Francisco (UCSF), got her medical degree from Harvard Medical School and completed a geriatrics fellowship at UCSF.
 She went on to get a master’s degree in fiction writing from Warren Wilson College in North Carolina, and has been working as a physician–author ever since.
 Her book A History of the Present Illness, which examines health and illness in the United States through the life stories of individual patients and physicians, was published in 2013.